binbashroot/Vagrant_for_RHCSA/README.md

 Controller.yml configures the controller server to be a dhcp/tftp server.
 With additonal configuration it can be a kickstart server.
 Controller.yml also creates a basic Ansible inventory for testing with the 3 clients.
 clients.yml configures the clients to use eth1 with a static IP for testing.
+All vagrant boxes use defined ssh ports for host to guest access.
+All vagrant boxes use defined IPs.

 ### Instructions ###